Michael Asch: Indigenous legal issues

 Asch's first fieldwork project was with the Dene at Fort Wrigley in 1969.
 In the years following his initial fieldwork, Asch would be called upon to give testimony in a number of legal proceedings concerning the Dene of the Makenzie River Valley, as well as working with them in numerous negotiations with the Federal Government throughout the 1980s.
 After its commission by the Canadian Government in 1974, Asch along with another anthropologist, Scott Rushforth, were called upon as expert witnesses by the Indian Brotherhood of the Northwest Territories to give testimony during the Mackenzie Valley Pipeline Inquiry.
 His arguments on the matter included explanations about the importance of country food sources to Indigenous communities as well as disputing claims by Gemini North that the Indigenous food economy was dying.
 Asch's thought was that it was not appropriate to compare the share of overall food value produced through traditional methods between rural and urban communities, as urban centers would have a larger non-Indigenous population who were unlikely to get their food through methods such as hunting, trapping, or fishing.
 He further argued that the use of modern technology, such as guns or snowmobiles, by the Indigenous peoples of the region was not a sign of acculturation, as adopting new technology does not mean they are adopting new values.

 In 1985 he gave testimony at Dick v.
 La Reine, a case involving a non-treaty member of the Esk'etemc First Nation, who was charged with killing a deer out of season without a permit.
 His testimony included statements about the importance of hunting and fishing as Indigenous cultural practices.
 He also provided further context to the testimonies of the Esk'etemc First Nation members by describing them in terms of their relationship to their cultural framework.

-Asch worked as a senior research associate with the Royal Commission on Aboriginals Peoples (RCAP) from 1993-1994.
+Asch worked as a senior research associate with the Royal Commission on Aboriginals Peoples (RCAP) from 1993 to 1994.

 Non-profit and research initiatives

 Asch convinced his father, Moses Asch, to donate the entirety of his Folkways Records collection shortly before his death in 1986.
 Part of the collection went to the University of Alberta, where Asch was currently serving as the Anthropology Department chair.
 He served on the board of the FolkwaysAlive initiative, founded in 2004 at the University of Alberta by Professors Regula Qureshi and Michael Frishkopf (with financial support from then VP Research Gary Kachanoski), in partnership with Smithsonian Folkways Recordings, during this time.
 Asch continues to hold a position as an advisory board member for Smithsonian Folkways Recordings, where he has hosted a number of radio shows and podcasts.

-Asch worked with iPinCH, a seven-year research initiative spanning from 2008-2016, based at Simon Fraser University in British Columbia.
+Asch worked with iPinCH, a seven-year research initiative spanning from 2008 to 2016, based at Simon Fraser University in British Columbia.
 His work on the project included researching historical documents relating to a number of treaties, Treaty 4, Treaty 6, and Treaty 11.
 He did a presentation on Treaty Relations as a Method of Resolving IP Issues Project at the iPinCH Fall Gathering in 2014.